 To keep your locks looking healthy this winter, make sure to drink plenty of water and use a hydrating shampoo and conditioner.
 You may also want to try using a leave-in conditioner or a hair oil to help seal in moisture.
 And, of course, be sure to avoid using heat tools on your hair as much as possible.

 Winter weather and frizz go hand in hand.
-When your hair is exposed to that dry winter breeze or the strong winds that accompany a winter storm, it's a miracle if your strands stay in place.
+When your hair is exposed to that dry winter breeze or the strong winds that accompany a winter storm, it's a wonder if your strands stay in place.
 Most of us end up with a mess of frizz instead.

 If you’re prone to winter frizzies, use a cowash to gently lift dirt and debris from your strands.
 Then, follow that up with a conditioner that's specifically designed to tame frizz.
 Lastly, be sure to avoid brushing your hair when it’s dry – this will only make the frizz worse.